EmpireDemocratiqueDuPoulpe/SupRailroad/client/README.md

 ### Environnement
 This site needs a MapboxGL API key, it's a maxi tool that we will use later.
-If you are the teacher who will evaluate our work (hello), the `.env` file already exists in your archives.
+If you are the teacher who will evaluate our work (hello), the `.env` file already exists in your archive.
 If we forgot or if you are not the teacher, you can create a free account on [mapbox.com](https://www.mapbox.com/) to receive your API key.
 Once this is done, create an `.env` file in the [client root folder](https://github.com/EmpireDemocratiqueDuPoulpe/SupRailroad/tree/main/client) containing the following data: